-As with learning cards, you can use 1-4 on the keyboard to select an answer.
-Pressing the spacebar will select 'Good'.
+As with learning cards, you can use 1, 2, 3 and 4 on the keyboard to select an answer.
+Pressing the spacebar or Enter will select Good.

 When only the question is shown, Anki shows three numbers like 12 + 34 + 56 at the bottom of the screen.
 These represent the new cards, cards in learning, and cards to review.
 If you’d prefer not to see the numbers, you can turn them off in Anki’s preferences.

-In the new scheduler, the numbers count cards, so the number will always increase by one regardless of the steps remaining.
+From the v2 scheduler, the numbers count cards, so the number will always increase by one regardless of the steps remaining.